Boy Blue (Fables): The war

-During "War and Pieces," which tells of the war to reclaim the Homelands, Blue is given the job of transporting back and forth from numerous points to act as messenger and delivery boy to the Fables' strongpoints; Glory, Fort Bravo, Fabletown, Wolf Manor, the Farm, Haven, and the hotspot in the center of the Empire where Briar Rose is stationed.
+During "War and Pieces," which tells of the war to reclaim the Homelands, Blue is given the job of transporting back and forth from numerous points to act as messenger and delivery boy to the Fables' strongpoints: Glory, Fort Bravo, Fabletown, Wolf Manor, the Farm, Haven, and the hotspot in the center of the Empire where Briar Rose is stationed.

 Everything runs smoothly until the Empire makes a final attempt to shift the tide.
 Blue is at Fort Bravo when a magic arrow is shot at Bigby.
 Blue tries to use the Witching Cloak to shield Bigby, but the magic of the arrow allows it to penetrate the Cloak, lodging Blue's arm and scratching Bigby.
 The effects of the arrow cause both Blue and Bigby to fall unconscious for several days.
 Upon awakening, Blue keeps what is left of the arrow sticking in his arm.
 Even wounded, he continues to use the Witching Cloak to retrieve and deliver weapons.
 He ultimately uses the Vorpal Sword to chop the head off the Emperor.
 Later, he, along with Pinocchio, retrieves Geppetto and brings him to Fabletown.

 Convalescence and death

 During the aftermath of the war, Doctor Swinehart removes the remainder of the arrow.
 Despite this, an infection sets in, causing Blue greater discomfort than before.
 These complications are later revealed to be caused by a minute thread of the Witching Cloak still lodged in Blue's arm, a problem possibly exacerbated by Mr. Dark casting his unbinding spell on the cloak before the thread is removed.
 Swineheart eventually amputates Blue's arm above the elbow.

 Boy Blue's condition continues to worsen despite both Frau Totenkinder and Doctor Swineheart's best efforts.
 After the collapse of Fabletown, he is moved with the other refugees to the Farm, where Flycatcher attempts, unsuccessfully, to magically cure Blue's condition.
-On Blue's deathbed, Rose Red immediately leaves her husband and tries to marry Boy Blue before he died, but Blue turns her down.
+On Blue's deathbed, Rose Red immediately leaves her husband and tries to marry Boy Blue before he dies, but Blue turns her down.
 He points out that she is only attracted to those who offer the most excitement, good or bad, and that he deserves better than her.
 He apologizes that she is broken but he is not the one to fix her.

 Blue requests that he be buried on a hill overlooking the baseball field in Haven rather than with the other war dead, to reflect his lifelong preference for a quiet life over heroics.

 Blue later meets up with Bigby in the afterlife to orient him (mentioning that Colonel Bearskin had helped orient him).
 They talk about the value of life.
 He tells Bigby he has no intentions of returning and says his final farewell.
 Before doing so, he tells Bigby there was someone else who wanted to see him (his son Darien) before leaving.